omochi64/Hashireisen2D/README.md

 http://www.ricecake.st/game/hashireisen/manual.html

 ## License
-Except for external libraries and resources, this project's source code is distirubted as BSD License (http://www.freebsd.org/ja/copyright/freebsd-license.html).
+Except for external libraries and resources, this project's source code is distirubted as New BSD License.
 External libraries and resources which are used in this project inherit their original license.

 This game is a derivative work from Toho Project by Shanghai Alice.